chauhanps/ps/_publications/2023-09-26-paper-title-number-5.md

 title: "Integrated virtual screening and MD simulation approaches toward discovering potential inhibitors for targeting BRPF1 bromodomain in hepatocellular carcinoma"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'Hepatocellular carcinoma (HCC) is a deadly cancer with limited treatment options.
+excerpt: Hepatocellular carcinoma (HCC) is a deadly cancer with limited treatment options.
 We analyzed bromodomain-containing proteins (BRPF) in HCC and found BRPF1 to be significantly upregulated, correlating with poor patient survival.
 Targeting BRPF1 could improve HCC treatment.
 We employed high-throughput virtual screening and machine learning-based QSAR modeling to identify new BRPF1 inhibitors.
-Through extensive molecular dynamics simulations, we discovered four lead compounds with promising binding affinity for the BRPF1 bromodomain, suggesting their potential as potent inhibitors for HCC therapy.'
+Through extensive molecular dynamics simulations, we discovered four lead compounds with promising binding affinity for the BRPF1 bromodomain, suggesting their potential as potent inhibitors for HCC therapy.
 date: 2023-09-26
 venue: 'Journal of Molecular Graphics and Modelling'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S1093326323002401?via%3Dihub'